beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 **Sending events to the home screen**

-Widgets can communiccate to the homescreen by triggering events.
+Widgets can communicate to the home screen by triggering events.

 ```javascript
   triggerEvent(